pandeyaparna2022/Ribosome_profiling/README.md

 Recommendation:

 Prior to running the code it is suggested to have the following structured layout for the data and results.
 This is not essential, just a recommentation.
+Attention: names for annotation file names might differ.
+If it does you might have to change the script at instances where the filename occurs.

 Create a folder named data.